Call for Poster Abstracts - January 3 - 21, 2022

 - All accepted submissions will be presented in-person in Hollywood, Florida.
 Do not submit an abstract if you already know you will not be able to present in-person during the conference dates.

 - The first abstract submission period is for poster presentation, focus session, and workshop session submissions.
-This period will be open from August 9, 2021 through September 24, 2021.
+This period will be open from August 9, 2021 through the extended deadline Friday, October 1, 2021.